Sammy (TV series)

 Sammy is an American adult animated sitcom that aired on NBC in 2000.
 Created by comedians David Spade and Drake Sather, the series only had a two-week run, from August 8 until August 15, 2000.
-The artstyle of the series is reminiscent to Klasky Csupo cartoons.
+The artstyle of the series is reminiscent of Klasky Csupo cartoons as Everett Peck was the character designer for the series.

+Sammy, along with another animated sitcom, God, the Devil and Bob, was conceived by NBC in order to capitalize on the fledgling trend of animated programs geared towards adults.
+When God, the Devil and Bob attracted low ratings and controversy due to its subject matter, it was quickly cancelled and sold to Cartoon Network to be a part of its Adult Swim block years later.
+This left Sammy in limbo, not premiering until early August 2000 with minimal promotion and fanfare.
+NBC was contractually obligated to air the first two episodes, and once both premiered, the show was quietly cancelled.
+According to Olivia Hack (who voiced Lola), 13 episodes were produced.

+It was the last series by Adelaide Productions to use traditional cel animation aside from the opening theme being animated in digital ink and paint.

 Premise

 The show is an animated sitcom whose central characters are James "Jamie" Blake and his father Sammy, both of whom are voiced by David Spade.
 Within the show, the younger Blake is a successful actor who lives in Los Angeles with his two brothers.
 The show features plot lines in which the father attempts to reconcile with his three estranged sons.
 Spade said that the show took inspiration from his own estrangement from his father.